 For example, cables used to connect the camera to the splitter AND the splitter to the frame grabber should be no longer than 5m with an 85 MHz camera.

-Interfaces one camera to up-to four frame grabbers
+Camera Link duplicator interfaces one camera to up-to four frame grabbers

 Supports parallel or distributed processing, camera sharing, etc